The HSE operates a Treatment Abroad Scheme (TAS) for people entitled to treatment in another EU/EEA member state.

-You can request an application form for the Treatment Abroad Scheme by emailing us at email@example.com.
+You can download an application form for the Treatment Abroad Scheme.
+If you would like us to send you a form you can email us at firstname.lastname@example.org.
 You can also contact us by telephone.
-Contact details are here.
-The application form is not available to download.

 (a) The application to refer a patient abroad has been assessed and a determination given before that patient goes abroad.

 (b) Following clinical assessment, the referring Consultant certifies the following:

 - They recommend the patient be treated in another EU/EEA country or Switzerland;

 - The treatment is medically necessary and will meet the patient's needs;

 - The treatment is a proven form of medical treatment and is not experimental or test treatment;